-ECAC's SUNBURST AWARD, (formerly the Artist Career Development Grant) is a microgrant designed to support artists of all disciplines with a specific project or opportunity that will provide a significant impact and expansion to their art career.
+ECAC's SUNBURST AWARD is a microgrant designed to support artists of all disciplines and all ages with a specific project or opportunity that will provide a significant impact and expansion to their art career.
 Artists must either reside in Essex County or be able to demonstrate close ties to Essex County.

 Applicants are invited to submit proposals for projects or opportunities that will advance their art career, defined as:

 - An opportunity to which you have been invited that will boost your career in a specific way;

 - Participation in an event/conference/program/workshop that will help bring your career to a new level, that is, step up in an art career, rather than a lateral move;